Selfie is a project of the Computational Systems Group at the Department of Computer Sciences of the University of Salzburg in Austria.

-Selfie is a fully self-referential 7k-line C implementation of:
+Selfie is a self-contained 8k-line, 64-bit C implementation of:

 Selfie is implemented in a single (!) file and kept minimal for simplicity.
-There is also a simple in-memory linker, a RISC-U disassembler, a profiler, and a debugger as well as minimal operating system support in the form of MIPS32 o32 system calls built into the emulator.
+There is also a simple in-memory linker, a RISC-U disassembler, a profiler, and a debugger as well as minimal operating system support in the form of RISC-V system calls built into the emulator.
 As part of an ongoing effort, there is also a simple SAT solver implemented in selfie that may eventually be used in some form of self-verification.

 C* is a tiny Turing-complete subset of C that includes dereferencing (the * operator) but excludes composite data types, bitwise and Boolean operators, and many other features.
-There are only signed 32-bit integers and 32-bit pointers as well as character and string literals.
+There are only unsigned 64-bit integers and 64-bit pointers as well as character and string literals.
 This choice turns out to be helpful for students to understand the true role of composite data types such as arrays and records.
-Bitwise operations are implemented in libcstar using signed integer arithmetics helping students gain true understanding of two’s complement.
+Bitwise operations are implemented in libcstar using unsigned integer arithmetics helping students better understand arithmetic operators.
 C* is supposed to be close to the minimum necessary for implementing a self-compiling, single-pass, recursive-descent compiler.
-C* can be taught in around two weeks of classes depending on student background.
+C* can be taught in one to two weeks of classes depending on student background.

-MIPSter is a tiny Turing-complete subset of the MIPS32 instruction set.
-It only features unsigned 64-bit integer arithmetic, double-word memory, and simple control-flow instructions but neither bitwise nor byte-level instructions.
-MIPSter can be properly explained in a single week of classes.
+RISC-U is a tiny Turing-complete subset of the RISC-V instruction set.
+It only features unsigned 64-bit integer arithmetic, double-word memory, and simple control-flow instructions but neither bitwise nor byte- and word-level instructions.
+RISC-U can be taught in one week of classes.

 The emulator implements minimal operating system support that is meant to be extended by students, first as part of the emulator, and then ported to run on top of it, similar to an actual operating system or virtual machine monitor.
 The fact that the emulator can execute itself helps exposing the self-referential nature of that challenge.
-In fact, selfie goes one step further by implementing microkernel functionality as part of the emulator and a hypervisor that can run as part of the emulator, on top of the emulator, and even on top of itself, all with the same code.
+In fact, selfie goes one step further by implementing microkernel functionality as part of the emulator and a hypervisor that can run as part of the emulator as well as on top of it, all with the same code.

 Selfie is the result of many years of teaching systems engineering.
 The design of the compiler is inspired by the Oberon compiler of Professor Niklaus Wirth from ETH Zurich.
 RISC-U is inspired by the RISC-V community around Professor David Patterson from UC Berkeley.
-The design of the selfie microkernel is inspired by microkernels of Professor Jochen Liedtke from University of Karlsruhe.
+The design of the hypervisor is inspired by microkernels of Professor Jochen Liedtke from University of Karlsruhe.